top of page

 HUMAN OF YOU

-How Very Human of You is an extensive diverse collection of compelling works of art that closely examines the fundamental aspects of humanity and consists of paintings photographs and conceptual works and other art forms that reflect on the ephemeral nature of creation, the passage of time the land around us and the human condition and are collectively intended to encourage thoughtful introspection.
-Works such as "Talk to Me" and Absent," are composed in an intended minimalistic fashion as to cut through modern day distractions, thus resonating with the viewer on a much deeper emotional sensory level causing debate and prompting meaningful conversations that transcend beyond mere aesthetic appreciation.
+How Very Human of You is an extensive and diverse collection of compelling works of art that are intended to encourage thoughtful introspection and closely examines the fundamental aspects of humanity and consists of paintings photographs and conceptual works and other art forms that reflect on the ephemeral nature of creation, the passage of time and the human.
+A number of works such as Talk to Me and Absent, are composed in a minimalistic fashion as to cut through modern day distractions, thus resonating with the viewer on a much deeper emotional sensory level causing debate and prompting meaningful conversations that extend beyond mere aesthetic appreciation.

 CHESTER ZOO